 Last updated on:

-An archive celebrating funny and silly scientific publications, because
+A living archive celebrating funny and silly scientific studies, because:

 - the scientific method is our best way to get at the truth